Quicr/old-quicr-spec/quicr-spec.md

 - FecPipe: Deals with forward error correct and redundant sending of packets

-- RetransmitPip3: Deals with retransmission of reliable packets
+- RetransmitPipe: Deals with retransmission of reliable packets

 - PriorityPipe: Deal with ordering of upstream packets and discarding old packets.
 Also does consolidation of multiple packets.

-- PacerPipe: Linked with congestion controller and decides when to send the next packer.
+- PacerPipe: Linked with congestion controller and decides when to send the next packet.
+Creates ClientSeqNum and deals with Acks.
+  Puts things in and out of Retransmit Pipe.

 - ConnectionPipe : Keeps track of state if connection is open or not

-- CrazyBitPipe: Implements spin bit
+- CrazyBitPipe: Implements spin bit.
+Uses RTT Estimate

+- FakeLossPipe: simulates network loss and rate limits

 - UdpPipe: Bottom UDP layer that sends and receives the UDP level packets a